 Child - Individual who is less than 16 years old.
+See also paragraph 16.6a of Statement.

 Club Gaming Machine Permit - Permit to enable the premises to provide gaming machines (3 machines of Categories B, C or D).

 Club Gaming Permit - Permit to enable the premises to provide gaming machines (3 machines of Categories B C or D), equal chance gaming and games of chance.